gabrielfalcao/bose/doc/more_info.rst

 About the name
 ==============

-* bose is the least silly short synonym for discover in the dictionary.com thesaurus that does not contain the word 'spy.'
+* psychoacoustics is the least silly short synonym for discover in the dictionary.com thesaurus that does not contain the word 'spy.'
-* Pythons have boses
+* Pythons have psychoacousticss
-* The bose knows where to find your tests
+* The psychoacoustics knows where to find your tests
 * Nose Obviates Suite Employment

 Contact the author
 ==================

-You can email me at jpellerin+bose at gmail dot com.
+You can email me at jpellerin+psychoacoustics at gmail dot com.

-To report bugs, ask questions, or request features, please use the *issues* tab at the Google code site: http://code.google.com/p/python-bose/issues/list.
+To report bugs, ask questions, or request features, please use the *issues* tab at the Google code site: http://code.google.com/p/python-psychoacoustics/issues/list.
 Patches are welcome!

 Similar test runners
 ====================

-bose was inspired mainly by py.test_, which is a great test runner, but formerly was not all that easy to install, and is not based on unittest.
+psychoacoustics was inspired mainly by py.test_, which is a great test runner, but formerly was not all that easy to install, and is not based on unittest.

-Test suites written for use with bose should work equally well with py.test, and vice versa, except for the differences in output capture and command line arguments for the respective tools.
+Test suites written for use with psychoacoustics should work equally well with py.test, and vice versa, except for the differences in output capture and command line arguments for the respective tools.